Ajay3007/Learn-Java/Threads/Read.md

 # MULTITHREADED PROGRAMMING
     In earlier, we have seen only one thread.
 Now we will see how to write a multithreaded program.
 When a program is started a thread is automatically created.
 It is called the main thread.
+    The main thread can be accessed using the currentThread() method of the Thread class.
+    Refer program TwoThread.java for the code.

+# THREAD PRIORITIES
+    Threads can be assigned priorities.
+The priorities are used by the OS to find out which runnable thread is to be given the CPU time.
+Priorities are given by numbers ranging from 1 to 10.
+    A thread with higher priority number will be given preference over the thread with lower priority numbers.
+The priority thread can be set using the method: setPriority(intpri-numb);
+    There are three predefined priorities.
+MIN_PRIORITY with a value 1, NORM_PRIORITY with a value 5 and MAX_PRIORITY with a value 10.
+When a thread is created a NORM_PRIORITY is given.
+    To obtain the priority of a thread, the     int getPriority()   method can be used.
+    The scheduling of the threads to running state depends on the OS.
+It is not guaranteed that thraeds of equal priorities are given equal CPU time.
+    Refer the program ThreadPriority.java for the code.

+# WAITING FOR A THREAD - join() METHOD
+    In some problem, it may be required to wait for a perticular thread to complete its task before another thread to proceed with.
+In such occation the join() method of Thread class can be used.
+    When join method is called on a thread object the control waits for the thread to complete its task and becomes a dead thread.
+Then control proceeds with the normal course of excution.
+    Refer the program Threadjoin.java for the code.

+# CONTROLLING THE THREAD
+    The objective of multithreading is to deal with sub-task independent of each other and to utilized the CPU time optimally.
+    In a multithreaded program, if a particular thread is assigned a higher priority and if it needs longer time to complete its task, then the other runnable threads have to keep waiting.
+    Java has two methods which can change the running state of thread to blocked state.
+These are:
+    1. static void sleep(long ms)-->Makes the thread to sleep for ms millisecond.
+When a thread calls a sleep method, it goes from running state to blocked state.
+        It remain blocked till the specified amount of time, wakes up and goes to runnable state.
+        Refer the program Threadsleep.java for the code.

+    2. static void yield()--> Causes the running thread to yield to other runnable thread.
+If there are runnable threads which have same or higher priority of the yielding thread, one of them will be scheduled to run in the CPU.
+        The yielding thread will be in  runnable untill it gets its next turn.
+If there are no runnabl threads with the same or higher priority, the yielding thread will again come back to running state and continue to run in the CPU.
+        Refer program Threadyield.java for the code.

+#When a program is excuted, a thread is created in the main() method implicitly.
+This thread is called main thread.
+A reference can be obtained to this thread using 'currentThread()' method.